redMaPPer I: Algorithm and SDSS DR8 Catalog: Purity and Completeness

 \section{Purity and Completeness}

 Purity and completeness can mean many different things depending on the context.
 There is a tendency to think of purity as the probability that a cluster in the catalog is a real cluster, and to think of completeness as the probability that a real cluster is in the catalog.
 However, it is often incorrect to think of these quantities as calibrating failure rates of the algorithm.
 Here, we adopt specific definitions of purity and completeness and discuss their implications.
+For an alternative definition of purity and completeness by comparing \redmapper{}-detected clusters to X-ray catalogs, we refer the reader to Paper II.

 For cluster cosmology, the relevant quantity is the probability of detecting a halo of mass $M$ with richness $\lobs$, which can be decomposed into a convolution of two components,

 The probability $P(\ltrue|M)$ is a feature of the Universe, and must be properly marginalized over in any cosmological study that relies on the cluster number function.
 Constraining this probability distribution can also be supplemented by utilizing realistic mock catalogs~\citep[e.g.,][Wechsler et al., in preparation]{smbwd12} which we return to in future work.
 On the other hand, $P(\lobs|\ltrue)$ is a feature of the cluster finding algorithm itself.
 This probability fully contains all of the information associated with measurement error in our catalog.
 In the present work, we define completeness and purity as specific integrals over this distribution.